mgks/zen/README.md

 > <span title="Charlie Brown">Sometimes you lie in bed at night and you don’t have a single thing to worry about.
 That always worries me!</span>

+> <span title="Yogi Berra">When the waitress asked if I wanted my pizza cut into four or eight slices, I said, ‘Four.
+I don’t think I can eat eight.</span>

 </b>